Habits, Change Acceptance, and You in Harmony

 The Fear Factor…

-In introspection and observing others I know or meet, I have noticed that we are living a life based on habits and patterns formed by our fears.
+In introspection and noticing other human beings I know, I have observed that we are living a life based on habits and patterns formed by our fears.

 Inquisitiveness and fear are two traits that human beings have.
 While the former is an innate trait and makes you go after new and unexplored things, the latter is a learned trait that makes you resist anything out of your comfort zone.